groovydev/twitter-bootstrap-grails-plugin/README.md

 mobile, tablet and desktop - it is responsive by default and therefore the bootstrap-responsive resources has been removed.

+Divshot.com is working on a tool to help upgrading to Bootstrap 3: http://code.divshot.com/bootstrap3_upgrader/

 The typeahead javascript has been removed from Bootstrap, instead Twitter Typeahead.js is recommended as a replacement.
 There is a Grails plugin at http://grails.org/plugin/twitter-typeahead which also includes Bootstrap layout.